Rendering (computer graphics): Techniques

+A scene rendered in real time by ray marching signed distance fields.
+The lighting and shading effects are produced by creative coding (they are not physically-based).

 Ray marching is a family of algorithms, used by ray casting, for finding intersections between a ray and a complex object, such as a volumetric dataset or a surface defined by a signed distance function.
 It is not, by itself, a rendering method, but it can be incorporated into ray tracing and path tracing, and is used by rasterization to implement screen-space reflection and other effects.

 A technique called photon mapping traces paths of photons from a light source to an object, accumulating data about irradiance which is then used during conventional ray tracing or path tracing.
 Rendering a scene using only rays traced from the light source to the camera is impractical, even though it corresponds more closely to reality, because a huge number of photons would need to be simulated, only a tiny fraction of which actually hit the camera.

 Some authors call conventional ray tracing "backward" ray tracing because it traces the paths of photons backwards from the camera to the light source, and call following paths from the light source (as in photon mapping) "forward" ray tracing.
 However, sometimes the meaning of these terms is reversed.
 Tracing rays starting at the light source can also be called particle tracing or light tracing, which avoids this ambiguity.

 Real-time rendering, including video game graphics, typically uses rasterization, but increasingly combines it with ray tracing and path tracing.
 To enable realistic global illumination, real-time rendering often relies on pre-rendered ("baked") lighting for stationary objects.
 For moving objects, it may use a technique called light probes, in which lighting is recorded by rendering omnidirectional views of the scene at chosen points in space (often points on a grid to allow easier interpolation).
 These are similar to environment maps, but typically use a very low resolution or an approximation such as spherical harmonics.
 (Note: Blender uses the term 'light probes' for a more general class of pre-recorded lighting data, including reflection maps.)